Zhroyn/MyNotes/Notes/Tools/ShellNote.md

 OFS #Output Field Separator
 ORS #Output Record Separator

+-v var=val  #Assign val to the variable var, before execution of the program

 # Print the fifth field
 awk '{print $5}' filename
 # Print the last field of each line, using a comma as a field separator